zhugt2019/APPEN/README.md

 ## 📜 License

-Distributed under the Apache License.
+Distributed under the Apache-2.0 License.
 See `LICENSE` for more information.

 <br>